 The bathroom is one of the most dangerous places for many stroke survivors.

-Grab bars in the tub or shower provide stability and can significantly reduce your loved one’s fall risk after a stroke.
+Grab bars in the tub or shower provide stability and can significantly reduce your loved one’s risk of falling after a stroke.

-Grab bars can also be added next to the toilet for ease in moving from a standing to sitting position.
+Grab bars can also be added next to the toilet to make it easier to move from a standing to a sitting position.

-2. Provide shower chairs and no-skid bath mats and tub decals
+2. Provide shower chairs, no-skid bath mats, and tub decals

 In addition to grab bars for stability, tub chairs and non-slip tub decals can help stroke survivors keep their footing to stay safe while bathing.